 Moody Dog Isn't Impressed With Anyone At The Doggy Day Care

 This is what happens when you force someone to do something they don't like.
-I'm sure Pogo's mom had her best interest in mind, but Pogo, on the other hand, isn't impressed.
+I'm sure Pogo's mom had her best interests in mind, but Pogo, on the other hand, isn't impressed.

 Maybe she doesn't like the color of her collar?
-Maybe she's just not impressed and wants people and other pets to respect her personal space?
+Perhaps she's just not impressed and wants people and other pets to respect her personal space?

 Whatever the reasons are, Pogo's expression is priceless.
-She's all of us when that horrid aunt visits us, when our cousins get first dibs on everything because they're guests, or perhaps when we hear someone talking about how great diets are.
+She's all of us when that horrid aunt visits, when our cousins get first dibs on everything because they're guests, or perhaps when we hear someone talking about how great diets are.

 Pogo is a four-year-old American bulldog-boxer mix who prefers to judge people and pets instead of following the crowd and doing what others do.
-She'd rather act like a human who's let her human mom off the leash for a few hours.
+She'd rather act like a human whose mom has let her off the leash for a few hours.

 Maybe she's an introvert?
 Or maybe she's a cat person?

-The theories of why Pogo acted more human than other humans are breaking the internet, but Pogo, well, she's not impressed.
+The theories about why Pogo acts more human than other humans are breaking the internet, but Pogo, well, she's not impressed.

 Introducing Pogo...

-When you have the time, try to stop by West Street in downtown Raleigh so you can meet Pogo, a 4-year-old American bulldog-boxer mix, who's unlike other dogs in the doggy day care.
+When you have the time, try to stop by Happiest Baby, where you can meet Pogo, a 4-year-old American bulldog-boxer mix who's unlike other dogs in the doggy day care.

-When you enter West Street, an off-leash dog bar, dog/cat boarding, and doggy day care, you'll find many dogs playing together, but somewhere, under the same roof, you'll meet Pogo, a dog who just isn't impressed.
+When you enter this off-leash dog bar, dog/cat boarding, and doggy day care, you'll find many dogs playing together, but somewhere under the same roof, you'll meet Pogo, a dog who just isn't impressed.

 Moody teenager mode on.

-If a dog could display hormones that a moody teenager displays, Pogo would definitely top the list.
+If a dog could display the hormones that a moody teenager exhibits, Pogo would definitely top the list.
 I mean, look at those expressions.

 This four-year-old would rather sit on a barstool and judge the world than join the pack and enjoy the day.
 She's most likely observing her friends and keeping an eye on the humans too.